A Los Angeles Work Discrimination Lawyer From Our Firm Can Answer Your Questions

 The best way to achieve this is by filing a written complaint with your employer’s HR department.
 If your employer fails to address your discrimination complaint, then you can use this documentation as evidence at trial.

-Contact Our Los Angeles Work Discrimination Lawyers for Legal Advice
+Contact a Los Angeles Work Discrimination Lawyer From Our Firm for Legal Advice

 California law makes it difficult for employers to openly engage in workplace discrimination.
 However, many employers manage to ignore the law and receive no consequences for their actions.

 You should never experience discrimination at work from your employer, supervisor or coworker.
-If this is the case, then you should contact a Los Angeles lawyer for job discrimination at Yadegar, Minoofar & Soleymani LLP today at (310) 499-0140 and schedule a free initial consultation.
+If this is the case, then you should contact a Los Angeles lawyer for job discrimination at YMS today at (310) 499-0140 and schedule a free initial evaluation.

 You can also contact us online and tell us more about your situation.
 We promise to carefully review your information and look forward to meeting with you soon.